chaytanc/chaytanc.github.io/pages/ModelVale.md

 instead of app development while I was getting paid by Meta for the latter.
 The result is something I am proud of.

-ModelVale is a unique RPG game that brings machine learning to life.
+ModelVale is a unique game where machine learning comes to life.
 As you develop machine learning models, upload them to ModelVale!
 Each Model has a custom avatar and health.
 Train your Model and test on new data to earn more XP while developing robust neural networks!
-Over time you can see your best performing models and their attributes, and keep training and testing their predictions to keep up their health.
+Over time, you can see your best performing models and their attributes, and keep training and testing their predictions to keep up their health.
 Features:
 - Infinitely grow, train, and test your diverse world of Models!
 Level up XP over time
 - Train and share models with your friends and development team